-To prepare the student for PGY1 responsibilities, the student is expected to learn and be evaluated on both giving and receiving patient handoffs by residents and/or their Clerkship Faculty.

-• Students will use the iPASS template located on the Canvas M.D.
-Clerkships AY2024-2025 site Internal Medicine Sub-Internship page.
+To prepare for PGY1 responsibilities, students are expected to learn and be evaluated on giving and receiving patient handoffs by residents and/or clerkship faculty.
+Students will use the iPASS template located on the Canvas M.D.
+Clerkships AY2025-2026 site Internal Medicine Sub-Internship Resources page.

-• Document completion of at least four (4) handoffs as an Educational Activity in ETS by selecting "[IMSI] Transition of Patient Care Handoff participation" in the drop-down menu.
+• Document at least four (4) handoffs as an Educational Activity in ETS by selecting "[IMSI] Transition of patient care handoff" in the drop-down menu.

-The assessment of this requirement will be completed by the Clerkship Director.
+• The assessment of this requirement will be completed by the Clerkship Director.